dsohk/rancher-keycloak-efk-integration-workshop/docs/Exercise-7-View-Logs-Using-Kibana-Dashboard.md

-With this, we have successfully completed Rancher Logging and integration with EFK Stack.
+With this, we have successfully completed **Rancher Logging and integration with EFK Stack**.

 This brings us to end of the Workshop.